florianheinemann/www-passwordless-net/resources/content/deepdive.md

 ```

 ### Error flashes
-Flashes are error messages that are pushed to the user e.g. after a redirect to display more details about an issue e.g. an unsuccessful login attempt.
-You need flash middleware such as [connect-flash](https://www.npmjs.org/package/connect-flash).
+Error flashes are session-based error messages that are pushed to the user with the next request.
+For example, you might want to show a certain message when the user authentication was not successful or when a user was redirected after accessing a resource she should not have access to.
+To make this work, you need to have sessions enabled and a flash middleware such as [connect-flash](https://www.npmjs.org/package/connect-flash) installed.

-You can use them in any situation where you can use `failureRedirect` (see above).
-However, they can never be used without `failureRedirect`.
+Error flashes are supported in any middleware of Passwordless that supports `failureRedirect` (see above) but only(!) if `failureRedirect` is also supplied:
+- `restricted()` when the user is not authorized to access the resource
+- `requestToken()` when the supplied user details are unknown

 As an example:
 ```javascript
 router.post('/login',
 	passwordless.requestToken(function(user, delivery, callback) {